-6. A Commentary on Additive Manufacturing of Gamma-Prime Inducing NBSAs
+3.23.
+A Commentary on Additive Manufacturing of Gamma-Prime Inducing NBSAs

-As mentioned earlier, the superalloys with a sum of aluminum and titanium greater than 6.4% are sorted as non-weldable alloys.
+As mentioned earlier, superalloys with a sum of aluminum and titanium greater than 6.4% are classified as non-weldable alloys.
 Two conventional grades of this non-weldable group are IN738 and CMSX-4.
-Defectless joining in these alloys without using preheat is so difficult practically.
+Defectless joining in these alloys without using preheat is practically impossible.
 In these alloys, strain-age cracks are created in the specimen due to the formation of the gamma-prime phase.
-In order to solve the problem, preheat facilities have been designed for some new additive manufacturing machines.
-For the proper joining of superalloys like IN738, the preheat temperature is usually set between 650°C to 800°C; applying this temperature makes the process hard in structure.
-Despite complex manufacturing, some advantages include small gamma primes and more homogenous distribution in the AM-developed parts.
+To address the issue, preheating facilities have been designed for certain new additive manufacturing machines.